About Jessica Espinoza, Certified Yoga Teacher, Nutritional Therapist & Mind-Body-Soul Health Coach

 Welcome to Delicious Obsessions and thank you for taking the time to read through my blog!
 I so appreciate you stopping by!
 I am honored to share a little of my story with you today in hopes that it helps you on your journey.

-My name is Jessica and I am a Certified Nutritional Therapist and Mind Body Nutrition Coach (in training – graduating Oct.
-2017), Body Image Movement Global Ambassador, and Health at Every Size supporter.
+My name is Jessica and I am a Certified Yoga Teacher, Nutritional Therapist, Mind-Body-Soul Health Coach, Body Image Movement Global Ambassador, and Health at Every Size supporter.
 I am a jeans and t-shirt, outdoor loving mountain girl hailing from the beautiful state of Colorado (there is not a fancy bone in my body).
 I seriously love it here and try to get outside and off the computer any chance I get.
 I live in the city now, but I grew up in the mountains playing in the dirt, riding horses, chasing chickens, and running free.

 I am also a wellness educator, health freedom advocate, avid researcher, book junkie, student, wife, former chef, real foodie, dog lover, and aspiring yogi.
 I love being outside, whether it’s walking, hiking, or just reading a book in the park.
 In my free time, I enjoy painting, listening to music, playing with my dogs, and watching movies on Netflix.